andy-hanson/noze/doc/style.md

   use a separate (un-nested) function instead and explicitly pass in exactly what's needed.

   Lambdas should be *temporary*, never stored anywhere.
-  Never store data hidden behind a function, store data as normal data and pass it to a function when necessary.
+  Never store data hidden behind a function, store data as a struct and pass it to a function when necessary.
   (If there are multiple functions that might be associated with the data, use a union.)

   Lambdas should always be of a type parameter type (rather than `std::function`) whose name starts with `Cb`.